lukasmartinelli/lukasmartinelli.github.io/_drafts/2015-09-26-create-tshirt-with-mapbox-studio.md

 Make the base layer of your map transparent.
-If you cannot make it transparent (e.g. if your base layer is your water body) then assign white color for features you want to make transparent later in the image post processing step.
+If you cannot make it transparent (e.g. if your base layer is your water body) then assign white color for features you want to make transparent later in the image post-processing step.

 ```css
 Map {